open-telemetry/oteps/text/0074-global-init.md

 // Correlation-Context propagation.
 func SetPropagators(propagation.Propagators) { ... }

-// SetPropagators initializes the global Tracer provider.
+// SetTraceProvider initializes the global Tracer provider.
 May only
 // be called once per process lifetime.
 Subsequent calls will panic.
 //
 // Prior to setting the global Tracer provider, the default global